tahopen/cgg/README.md

 # Community Graphics Generator #

-**CGG** is a Pentaho plugin that allows the user to export CCC/CDE charts as images, enabling the inclusion of CDE charts inside Pentaho reports.
+**CGG** is a Tahopen plugin that allows the user to export CCC/CDE charts as images, enabling the inclusion of CDE charts inside Tahopen reports.
 This plugin is able to render, on server-side, the same chart that is rendered on the browser by CDE/CDF.

 #### Pre-requisites for building the project:
 * Maven, version 3+
 * Java JDK 1.8
-* This [settings.xml](https://github.com/pentaho/maven-parent-poms/blob/master/maven-support-files/settings.xml) in your <user-home>/.m2 directory
+* This [settings.xml](https://github.com/tahopen/maven-parent-poms/blob/master/maven-support-files/settings.xml) in your <user-home>/.m2 directory

 #### Building it